 Hey now!
 Thanks for stopping by.
 Allow me to introduce myself—I’m Lisa and I am happy to declare that I am certifiably imperfectly imperfect.
 The day I began to embrace this fact was the same day I was freed from my self-induced shackles and life became a whole lot better.
 On the best of days, when I feel most free, I look like a former perfectionist whose house needs to be cleaned, whose yard needs to be weeded, whose paperwork needs to be filed, whose head is full of creative projects I intend to tackle, but haven’t quite gotten around to just yet.

 As my capacity to embrace the gift of imperfection in my life has increased, my eyes have been opened wider to find the Sacred who is ever present in the ordinary moments of life.
 In order to avoid a relapse into my dictator-like, perfectionistic tendencies, I try to fill my time with activities which require me to be away from the place I obsess about the most—my house.
 My favorite such pursuits include running, biking and walking in nature.
-Outdoor exercise has become the time and the place where I zone out, listen to loud music, self-medicate my Anxiety Disorder with a good sweat, pray, reflect, listen and find God’s presence, even in the messiest, most unexpected places of my life.
+Outdoor exercise has become the time and the place where I zone out, listen to loud music (or podcasts), self-medicate my Anxiety Disorder with a good sweat, pray, reflect, listen and find God’s presence, even in the messiest, most unexpected places of my life.